MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 This test is conducted for each channel activated in the forwarding profile, checking that the configuration contains a URI for probing the service's health.
 The health status can be viewed by double-clicking on the system tray icon.
 If this test fails, it's usually an internal problem in Global Secure Access and Microsoft support team needs to be contacted.

+### DNS over HTTPS not supported
+For the client to acquire network traffic by FQDN destination (as opposed to IP destination), the client needs to read the DNS requests sent by the device to the DNS server.
+Hence, DNS over HTTPS needs to be disabled, if the forwarding profile contains FQDNs rules.

-### Secure DNS disabled in OS
+#### Secure DNS disabled in OS
 To disable DNS over HTTPS in Windows, refer to [Secure DNS Client over HTTPS (DoH)](/windows-server/networking/dns/doh-client-support#configure-the-dns-client-to-support-doh.md).
 > [!IMPORTANT]
 > You must disable DNS over HTTPS to successfully run the client Health check.

-### Secure DNS disabled in browsers (Microsoft Edge, Chrome, Firefox)
+#### Secure DNS disabled in browsers (Microsoft Edge, Chrome, Firefox)
+Check that Secure DNS is disabled for each of the following browsers:

-Secure DNS disabled in Microsoft Edge
+##### Secure DNS disabled in Microsoft Edge
 To disable DNS over HTTPS in Microsoft Edge:

-Open Microsoft Edge
-At the top right, open the menu (…) and click Settings Click Privacy, search and services
-Scroll down to the Security section
+1. Launch Microsoft Edge.
+1. Open the **Settings and more** menu and select **Settings**.
+1. Select **Privacy, search, and services**.
-Turn off "Use secure DNS to specify how to look up the network address for website" Secure DNS disabled in Chrome
+1. In the **Security** section, set the **Use secure DNS to specify how to lookup the network address for websites** toggle to off.

+##### Secure DNS disabled in Chrome
 To disable DNS over HTTPS in Google Chrome use the following instructions as described in this Google’s article in the "Use a secure connection to look up sites' IP addresses" section.

 Open Chrome.
 At the top right, select More and then Settings.
 Click Privacy and security
 Click Security.
 Turn off "Use Secure DNS".

-Secure DNS disabled in Firefox
+##### Secure DNS disabled in Firefox
 To disable DNS over HTTPS in Mozilla Firefox use the following instructions as described in this Mozilla article.
 Open Firefox.
 Click the menu button image.png at the top right of the screen.
 Click Settings.